katydecorah/katydecorah.github.io/_posts/2014-06-16-mini-boston-cream-pie.md

 <img src="https://farm6.staticflickr.com/5593/14475647445_b6a140e9e7_b.jpg" alt="Boston Creme Pie">
 </div>

-For Father's Day, I made our dad's their very own 3&#8243; Boston Creme Pie.
+For Father's Day, I made our dads their very own 3&#8243; Boston Creme Pie.

 Just a couple weeks ago, I picked up a set of 3 3&#8243; spring form pans.
 They came in handy for this recipe, which is for a standard 9&#8243; pie.
 I had exactly enough batter and more than enough icing and filling to make 3 little pies.